nicola-guidi/brutus.py/README.md

 ## 📄 License

 This project is provided for educational and ethical security testing purposes only.
+Ethical hacking requires responsibility, authorization, and respect for the law.
+Use this tool only on systems you own or have explicit permission to test.

 ## 👤 Author

-Created by **p3qu0dd**
+Created by **Nicola Guidi**

 ## 🙏 Acknowledgments

 Built with the asyncssh library for efficient asynchronous SSH connections.

----

-**Remember**: Ethical hacking requires responsibility, authorization, and respect for the law.
-Use this tool only on systems you own or have explicit permission to test.